Education is not the filling of the pail, but the lighting of the fire.

 Provide Opportunities for Failure

-It’s instinct for parents – and often educators – to protect young people from experiencing the bitter sting of failure.
-But all too often overly protected students reach adulthood – and life outside of this protection – and find themselves absolutely devastated by their first failed project, or first professional road block.
+It’s an instinct for parents – and often educators – to protect young people from experiencing the bitter sting of failure.
+But all too often overly protected students reach adulthood – and life outside of this protection – and find themselves absolutely devastated by their first failed project, or first professional roadblock.
 Protection from failure often results in a lack of the development of coping skills required to overcome this kind of blow to ones’ self-esteem.
 But failure is a natural and healthy part of the human experience, particularly in the professional world.
 A laser machine class can provide your students with a safe environment to discover their inner Thomas Edisons, and teach them to embrace failure as a natural step in the pursuit of success.
 And most importantly, your students will learn how to respond to false starts and mistakes with determination, and learn to not give up at the first sign of failure.

 Some AP Lazer FAQs

 How user-friendly is an AP Lazer?
 What is the suggested age minimum for your machines?

 Because of its simplicity of design and our hyper attention to safety, our AP Lazer is easy – and safe – enough for a ten-year-old to use.
 And the best part?
 Laser machine use can easily be geared toward whatever age your school or institution serves.
 For younger students, you can encourage simple projects, and for older students, you have the ability to provide more complex 3D concepts and projects.